AidData-WM/alexm-util/README.md

 3. ogr2ogr.py (included)

 ####Use
 First, make sure that there is nothing in ./tmp that you want to save; the script uses this path and will overwrite whatever you have saved there.
 Second, ensure that you have write permissions for the folder from which you're running the script.
+Third, don't try and keyboard interrupt the script...
+This makes the computer mad.
+If you need to kill it, I recommend first opening it in a Screen session and then using CTRL+a and k to kill the whole window.

 Help:
 ```